Doug Collins criticizes Democrats for flip-flopping on Russia threat

 Collins told Fox News he believes Democrats are trying to tie Trump to Nixon in an effort to expedite impeachment proceedings against the Commander-in-Chief.

 “Why are [Democrats] bringing in someone, except for star value — let’s be very honest.
-What they wanted there is they wanted the word Nixon and impeachment because they were trying to tie that word to the president,” he told “Fox & Friends” host Brian Kilmeade.
+What they wanted there was — they wanted the word Nixon and impeachment because they were trying to tie that word to the president,” he told “Fox & Friends” host Brian Kilmeade.

-“They cannot find any other way to tie the president to anything else except innuendo and off candid remarks, they want impeachment, they let their base think they are doing something.
+“They cannot find any other way to tie this president to anything else except through innuendo and off candid remarks.
+So they want the impeachment there so that they think — they let their base think that they’re actually doing something.”

 Collins also said House Democrats are desperately trying to appease their base after promising to work tirelessly to remove Trump from office